 The Company has a continuous aim to achieve this award every year.
-During the year 2022, the Company has achieved certificate of merit among insurance companies of Pakistan for its Annual Report of 2021.
+During the year 2023, the Company has achieved 4th position among insurance companies of Pakistan for its Annual Report of 2022.
 This award is a worthy addition to the 3rd position award secured by the Company in 2021 and 2020 and 1st position awards in 2019,2018, 2017 and constantly in 2009 till 2011.
 The Company has received this prestigious award numerous times.